Why Not Check?

 Trick #2: Go Solid

-If it's not liquid, it can be packed in your carry on luggage.
+If it's not liquid, it can be packed in your carry-on bag.
 Deodorant, makeup, and even sunscreen have solid or powder alternatives.
 Some of my favorites: Bare Escentuals makeup (compare prices), Colorescience sunblock (compare prices) and Tom's of Maine deodorant (compare prices).

 Trick #3: Travel Size